 Instructions

 - Melt butter in a large soup kettle or Dutch oven.
-Saute celery, carrots, onions, and garlic for a couple of minutes.
-Add flour, and stir for a few more minutes.
+Sauté onion for a few minutes, then add celery, carrots, corn, and garlic.
+Saute for a few more minutes.
+Add flour, and cook for for three additional minutes.

-- Add milk and half-n-half, then simmer for an additional 10 minutes.
+- Add milk and half & half, then simmer on low for an additional 10 minutes.

 Notes